-The culmination came in being asked to steer the launch of a new business (Kindle Fire).
-I served as the overall lead, executive liaison, and technical SME for 50+ teams.
+The culmination came in being asked to steer a new business launch (Kindle Fire).
+I served as the overall lead, executive liaison, and technical owner for 50+ teams.
 My group shepherded an architectural revamp of the device framework / platform services (out-of-the-box setup, single sign-on, account management, content sync, benefit entitlement, over-the-air updates).
-We wove together digital offerings (Kindle, MP3, Instant Video, Appstore, Silk, Prime) into a cohesive service and drove v1 / v2 software milestones, internal / external Beta programs, and product announce / ship.
+We wove together digital offerings (Kindle, MP3, Instant Video, Appstore, Silk, Prime) into a cohesive service and drove v1 / v2 software, internal / external Beta, and product announce / ship.

 After a series of successful releases, I conceived a new cross-functional org to drive the tablet roadmap.
 Our charter was to tackle unowned problems (performance, metrics, dogfood), improve the software platform (sharing, accessibility, i18n/l10n, search), expand the app ecosystem (Shop, Audiobooks, Games, Photos), enable new integration (Local, Cloud Drive, Enterprise, Education), and unlock wow features (X-Ray, Whispersync, FreeTime), which the team continues to do for the Kindle Fire line.